 Top advisers assess inves tors' accounts proactively and offer tax and retiremen advice.
-In difficult times some clients.
-Elite advisers can take over full discretion of the investor's accounmaking decisions in the bes interest of clients without consulting them before
+In difficult times they offer "hand-holding and in better times they can even get shares of hot ini tial public offerings for some clients.
+Elite advisers can take over full discretion of the investor's account making decisions in the bes interest of clients without consulting them before hand.

-The real threat from do-itmasquerade as full-service wealth advisers but only provide passive asset alloca tion services.
-Elite advisers cially on mobile devices and to using technology that makes doing busines
+The real threat from do-ityourself websites is to financial "planners" that masquerade as full-service wealth advisers but only provide passive asset alloca tion services.
+Elite advisers can learn from these web sites: investors respond well to full account access, espe cially on mobile devices and to using technology that makes doing busines easier.

-Edelman, wealth manager last year launched a client only web portal.
-But i experienced advisers, such not something that can be easily replicated by online
+Some are learning.
+Ri Edelman, wealth manager last year launched a client only web portal.
+But i seems that the value of experienced advisers, such as those in the FT 400, is not something that can be easily replicated by online